Where the seller is registered for VAT and the property sold is part of his VAT enterprise, the transaction will a VAT transaction.

-The transaction will however be regarded as zero rated (with other words no VAT has to be paid) if the following requirements are met:
+The transaction will, however, be zero-rated (in other words no VAT has to be paid) if the following requirements are met:

 1. Both the seller and the purchaser are registered for VAT.

-2. The property is sold as a going concern which is capable of separate operation and an income earning activity, both of which must be stipulated as such in the agreement.
+2. The property is sold as a going concern that is capable of separate operation and as an income-earning activity, both of which must be stipulated as such in the agreement.

-If the transaction does not comply with 2 but with 1, the purchaser can claim back the VAT with his next return.
+If the transaction does not comply with 2 above but with 1 above, the purchaser can, as a general rule, claim back the VAT with his next return.